FBI agent loses his gun during dance-floor backflip, accidentally shoots bar patron

 An FBI agent’s backflip at a club looked pretty impressive — until he lost his gun and accidentally shot someone.

-The agent lunged for his gun but accidentally fired it as he was picking it back up, according to Denver police.
+The agent lunged for his gun but accidentally fired it as he was picking it back up, Denver police said.

 One person was struck in the lower leg but is expected to survive, Denver police said.

-Authorities have not identified the agent because he was not arrested, according to Denver police community resource officer Marika Putnam.
+Authorities have not identified the agent because he was not arrested, Denver police community resource officer Marika Putnam said.

 Denver police will continue investigating the incident, and the district attorney’s office will determine whether charges will be filed against the agent.